Janina Hosiasson-Lindenbaum: Biography

 On 1 September, Germany invaded Poland.
 On 6 September 1939, with Warsaw under artillery fire, the couple fled the city on foot.
 As Janina would report in letters to Otto Neurath and G.E.
 Moore, their progress east was slow and the road repeatedly strafed by the Luftwaffe.
 The couple became separated after Janina accepted a lift on a motorcycle to Rivne.
 From there, she made her way to Vilnius where she eventually learnt her husband had taken refuge in Bialystok.
 Soviet forces entered Poland on 17 September and both cities would fall under Russian occupation within the same month.
 Janina later met her husband in Bialystok but, disagreeing about where best to survive, he chose to remain there whilst she returned to Vilnius (a city under Polish jurisdiction at the outbreak of war but which the occupying Soviets formally returned to a then notionally independent Lithuania).

 On 22 June 22, 1941, Germany invaded (the Polish territories annexed by) the Soviet Union and within days, their troops had entered Bialystok and, soon after, Vilnius.
-At some point before July 1941 Adolf Lindenbaum moved to Vilnius but, rather than staying at his wife's downtown apartment, he would stay in a small satellite community in the east of the city.
+At some point before July 1941 Adolf Lindenbaum moved to Vilnius, staying in a small satellite community in the east of the city.
 At some point before the middle of August 1941, Adolf, along with his sister Stefanja, would be arrested and then, in nearby Naujoji Vilnia, shot by German forces or their Lithuanian collaborators.

-Janina would later be arrested by the Gestapo and in April, 1942, after 7 months of imprisonment in Vilnius, she was transported to Paneriai, on the outskirts of the city, and shot.
+Hosiasson was arrested soon after the Nazis took over Vilnius and, from October 1941, was held in Lukiškės Prison.
+Maria Sznajder suggests she was likely shot on 29 March 1942.